 Spear Guns – it's an underwater fishing device designed to launch a tethered spear or harpoon to impale fish or other marine animals and targets.
 It's illegal within the fisheries act.

 Poisonous herb (utupa) – it's a traditional herb thrown into the ocean to suffocate the fish.
 The fish then floats on top to easily pick the dead fish.
 It is an illegal fishing method within the laws of Kenya.

+Add more definations……BMU, member

 AREA OF JURISDICTION

-When executing its mandate, the BMUs area shall cover 12,000 hectares along the coast from the Ferini fishing zone in the South to the Kabenderani fishing zone towards the North.
+When executing its mandate, the BMUs area shall cover 12,000 hectares along the coastrom the Ferini fishing zone in the South to the Kabenderani fishing zone towards the North.
 Kuruwitu BMU fish landing sites are Bureni, Vipingo, Kinuni, Kuruwitu, Kijangwani and Mwanamia.
 It borders Kanamai BMU (from the Southern side) and Takaungu BMU on the (Northern side).

 Co-management Area